A bloodied Billy Roper. (Photo courtesy of Southern Poverty Law Center)

 “No, I probably would not,” he conceded.
 “I would probably move on.”

-Mayor Jeff's diversity task force started posting signs with the message “Love your neighbor” around town.
-Others worried that with the opposing views standing beside each other, an observer might feel that both sides had equal merit.
+Mayor Jeff's diversity task force started posting signs with the message “Love your neighbour” around town.
+Others worried that, with the opposing views standing beside each other, an observer might feel that both sides had equal merit.

-In the dead of night on November 29, someone painted over the billboard so that it instead proclaimed, “Anti-Racist is a Code Word for Love.”
+In the dead of night on the 29th of November, someone painted over the billboard so that it instead proclaimed: “Anti-Racist is a Code Word for Love.”
 Chad Watkins, a local interior designer, was charged with the act of vandalism.
 He still hasn't gone to court yet and plans to plead not guilty, but he said he approves of the billboard's new message.

 “I would pat the fellow on the back who did this act,” Chad said.
 “It was an elephant-in-the-room kind of thing with that billboard, and someone finally did something about it.”